Skip to content

 Intercept

-The intercept feature lets you pause HTTP requests and responses in transit, inspect them, and decide whether to release, modify, or drop them.
+The intercept feature lets you pause HTTP, WebSocket, and gRPC messages in transit, inspect them, and decide whether to release, modify, or drop them.
 This gives you real-time control over traffic flowing through the proxy.

 How interception works